 The courgette flower has a soft textured mouthfeel with a mild flavor, similar to that of squash.

-What to eat: Eat the colorful flowers.
+What part to eat: Eat the colorful flowers that are similar to squash blossoms.

 Flowers to avoid

-These flowers should never be added to to food.
+These flowers should never be added to food.
 They have the potential to cause sickness and in severe cases, death.
 You can also check out this list of poisonous flowers for a more comprehensive list.

 - calla lily